pankaj-k/pankaj-k.github.io/_posts/2025-09-05-aws-starter-pack.md

 # AWS starter pack

 This is about as classic as it gets for the AWS beginners.
 A simple setup with VPC, Subnets, Routing tables, EC2 instances, Load balancer and Autoscaling.
 More details in the README in source folder.
-Feel free to the [GitHub Repo](https://github.com/pankaj-k/basic_vpc_subnet_ec2_loadbalancer) as starting point.
+Feel free to fork the [GitHub Repo](https://github.com/pankaj-k/basic_vpc_subnet_ec2_loadbalancer) and use it as starting point.

 ## Terraform